mrdavidlong/ecommerce-ai-assistant/README.md

 5. Read [LangSmith Integration](#langsmith-integration) for tracing, evaluation, and v1 vs v2 comparison.
 6. Skim [Appendix: App Plumbing](#appendix-app-plumbing) only if you want setup, auth, tests, or ordinary app details.

-## Exmaple Of A Use Case Walkthrough
+## Example Of A Use Case Walkthrough

 The app is designed to show several AI patterns in a short walkthrough: